CrunchyData/pg_featureserv/README.md

 ### Command-line options

 * `-?` - show command usage
-* `--config file.toml` - specify configuaration file to use
+* `--config file.toml` - specify configuration file to use
 * `--debug` - set logging level to TRACE (can also be set in config file)
 * `--devel` - run in development mode (e.g. HTML templates reloaded every query)
 * `--test` - run in test mode, with an internal catalog of tables and data